 Interestingly, the French branch was sponsored by entrepreneur François Charles Thompson, who was unrelated to Elihu Thomson, despite the similarity of their last names.
 Ultimately, the brand name is associated with these two historical figures.
 One founded the parent company, and the other its French subsidiary.

-Highlighting these two letters in particular places emphasis on the number 2, which holds special significance for the company.
-Formed by the union of two large enterprises in 1893, the brand was again born through the merger of two firms into the Thomson Group in 1982.
+Highlighting these two letters emphasizes the number 2, which is significant for the company.
+Formed by the union of two large enterprises in 1893, the brand was again born by merging two firms into the Thomson Group in 1982.
 In 1999, the single corporation split into two: Thomson Multimedia and Thomson-CSF.

-The slant of the inscription speaks to the aspiration for development and moving forward, while the capital letters signify the brand’s significant role in the market.
+The inscription’s slant speaks to the aspiration for development and forward movement, while the capital letters signify the brand’s significant role in the market.

 Font and Colors

 Red is the color of life, growth, and leadership.
-The company itself is the result of the development and expansion of General Electric into European countries.
-The shade is related to energy and electricity, fields in which GE founder Elihu Thomson worked.
-Red tells the story of the brand’s rise to the top, which for a long time, competed with Sony and Samsung.
+The company itself is the result of General Electric’s development and expansion into European countries.
+The shade is related to energy and electricity, in which GE founder Elihu Thomson worked.
+Red tells the story of the brand’s rise to the top, which has long competed with Sony and Samsung.

 The font of the inscription is similar to ITC Blair Bold Italic.
 The wide letters indicate the scope of the corporation, which has production capabilities worldwide.